mrlannigan/node-akamai/README.md

   * `remove` [Default]
   * `invalidate`

+### response

+In the result of the request's promise, the response will contain a `.status` function that is pre-configured to execute a `AkamaiStatus` request with the purge request's `progressUri`.

 ### Option Modifiers

 This library offers a more readable way to set the options for a API request.
 See [constants.js](lib/constants.js#L13).
 At the root level of this library only the following modifiers are available: